sdl002/Docker_multistaging/README.md

 <img src="/Docs/cache3.png" width="1100">
 Reference: https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html
 &nbsp;
-### I was able to somewhat circumvent this with multi-staging, and the other methods listed above, (my image can defnitely still be optimized) but my build time and final image size was reduced by >50%... saving 25 minutes in build time.
+### I was able to somewhat circumvent giant image issues by utilzing multi-staging, and the other methods listed above, although my image can defnitely still be use further optimization and fine tuning.
+That being said, my build time and final image size was reduced by >50%... saving ~25 minutes in build time.
 Which is very helpful when testing an application.

 &nbsp;